 - Pre-empt the cracking by making an incision halfway through the baking time.
 In theory, you are causing your cake top to crack.
 But this stops it from cracking rising in the middle.
 If you make an incision around the edges the cake will drop more evenly and the crack will be hardly noticeable (see pictures).

 - Give it enough time to cool down.
-A large cheesecake can take up three hours to cool down.
+A large cheesecake can take up 3 hours to cool down.
 That is why it is important to give your cake enough time.
 Leave it to cool in the oven with the door open for at least an hour before moving it.
 This will allow the cake time to adjust to room temperature.
 Do not cool the cake in the fridge.

 How to serve German cheesecake?

 In Germany, this cake is served at birthday parties, special occasions or simply for “Kaffee und Kuchen” time.
 (Coffee and Cake).
+I like to decorate my cake in the summer by adding some fresh berries to the top.

 The best way to slice the cake is to use a sharp cake knife.
 Clean the knife after every slice with lukewarm water for a clean cut.